Li-Tian/neo/Documentation/articles/cryptography/encode_algorithm.md

 ```
 **Encoding Steps**:

 1. Encode input byte array twice with Sha256 algorithm.
-Take the first 4 byte of result hash as version prefix checksum & concatenate to the end of original byte array.
+Take the first 4 bytes of result hash as version prefix checksum and append it to the end of original byte array.

 2. Base58-encode the byte array with version prefix to get corresponding encoded result.